-Railroad facilities including tracks, bridges, switching yards and stations.
-However, spur lines which are to serve and are accessory to existing or proposed development adjacent to existing railroad rights-of-way and track and safety improvements in existing railroad rights-of-way, are permitted generally and shall not require a Special Use Permit.
+Railroad facilities including tracks, bridges, switching yards and stations. except However, spur lines which are to serve and are accessory to existing or proposed development adjacent to existing railroad rights-of-way and track and safety improvements in existing railroad rights-of-way, are permitted generally and shall not require without a Special Use Permit.

-Telephone exchanges and telephone switching stations.
+Telephone exchange and telephone switching stations.
 (Ord.
 No. 31A-63, 11-15-79)(Ord.
-No. 31A-73, 7-26-82)
+No. 31A73, 7-26-82)